grafana/terraform-provider-schemas/docs/data-sources/core_service_account.md

 ### Optional

 - `access_control` (Attributes) AccessControl metadata associated with a given resource. (see [below for nested schema](#nestedatt--access_control))
-- `created` (Number) Created indicates when the service account was created.
+- `created` (String) Created indicates when the service account was created.
 - `teams` (List of String) Teams is a list of teams the service account belongs to.
-- `updated` (Number) Updated indicates when the service account was updated.
+- `updated` (String) Updated indicates when the service account was updated.

 ### Read-Only